SlavaMelanko/net/README.md

 - **Ubuntu with CLion or QtCreator**
     - Launch IDE
     - Find the project directory and select it
-        - In the QtCreator you have choose the root `CMakeLists.txt`
+        - In the QtCreator you have to choose the root `CMakeLists.txt`

 ## Contribution